kitbagjs/router/docs/introduction.md

 kitbag/router introduces a fresh, developer-centric approach to routing in Vue.js applications.

 At the heart of kitbag/router lies a commitment to enhancing the developer experience.
-First and foremost that means **typesafety**, but also **better parameter experience**, **support for query**, **rejection handling**, simple intuitive syntax, and an extensible design written with modern Typescript.
+First and foremost that means **type safety**, but also **better parameter experience**, **support for query**, **rejection handling**, simple intuitive syntax, and an extensible design written with modern Typescript.

-## Typesafety
+## Type Safety

 You already know what routes exist, so why are we using magic strings and hoping it works out?
 With kitbag/router, the routes that are available to you couldn't be clearer.
 If the routes change, Typescript will tell you the links that need to be updated.

 ## Better Route Params

 Adding dynamic parameters to your route is just as easy as you'd expect but infinitely more powerful.
 With kitbag/router, your parameters can be expressed as `String`, `Number`, `Boolean`, `RegExp`, or literally anything else.
-Parameters in the route will be expected when navigating (typesafety!).
+Parameters in the route will be expected when navigating (type safety!).
 This param type is enforced when matching routes, so routes can be differentiated by subtle changes in param types.

 ## Support for Query